Utes open training camp with few weaknesses

 “This is without a doubt the best talent the Pac-12 has ever had, particularly at the quarterback position,” said Utes defensive coordinator Morgan Scalley.
 “We’ve got our hands full, and we need to play well defensively.”

-The Utes lost star defensive back Clark Phillips to the NFL, but they feel they have enough talent and depth in the secondary, led by safety Cole Bishop, to still be very good.
+The Utes lost star defensive back Clark Phillips to the NFL, but they feel they have enough talent and depth in the secondary, led by Cole Bishop, JT Broughton and Ole Miss transfer Miles Battle to still be very good.

 “I don’t know if you replace that level of production, specifically from Clark,” said cornerbacks coach Sharrieff Shah.
 “You don’t replace that.
 You just have kids recognize this is what I can bring to the table.”

 After making the transition from quarterback to running back in the middle of last season, Ja’Quinden Jackson is back in his first full year at running back.
-But he won’t be the only one carrying the load.
+But he won’t be the only one carrying the load, as Jaylon Glover, Micah Bernard also return with plenty explosiveness and experience.

 “He’s got all the skillset and physical tools that you look for in a running back,” Whittingham said about Jackson.
 “We all know what he did last year.
 He was a saving grace in the run game for us last year.”